 Frequency statistics are only a part of the poisoning story.
 To determine where to focus prevention efforts, we also need to know which poisonings are serious.

 Pain medications are the single most frequent cause of pediatric fatalities reported to Poison Control.
-That's a skewed picture, because carbon monoxide deaths are under-reported.
-The table below shows poisoning fatalities in children younger than 6 years reported to US Poison Control from 2010 through 2014.
+The table below shows poisoning fatalities in children younger than 6 years reported to US Poison Control from 2015 through 2019.

-The substance categories with the largest number of deaths across all ages (and including intentional exposures) include acetaminophen-containing medications, sedatives and sleeping medications, cardiovascular drugs, opioids, stimulants and street drugs, and alcohols (NPDS, 2014).
+The substance categories with the largest number of deaths across all ages (and including intentional exposures) include sedatives and sleeping medications, opioids, alcohols, and stimulants and street drugs (NPDS, 2019).

 How serious are poison exposures?

-Many poison exposures can be safely observed at home, without an ER visit.
-Overall, 68.1% of poison exposures were observed without medical intervention in 2014.
-For poison exposures occurring in children younger than 6 years, 85.2% were only observed at home (without going to an ER or seeing a physician).
-In contrast, only 51.9% of adults were managed at the exposure site without medical intervention.
+Many poison exposures can be safely observed at home without an ER visit.
+Overall, 66.3% of poison exposures were observed without medical intervention in 2019.
+For poison exposures occurring in children younger than 6 years, 86.3% were only observed at home (without going to an ER or seeing a physician).
+In contrast, only 47.9% of adult cases were managed at the exposure site without medical intervention.